iit-plt/cs343/README.md

 ### Only 1 report per group, only one member should submit

-%### Please email TA if you have any doubt for Lab-1.
+### Please email TA if you have any doubt for Lab-1.
 You can set up a meeting on 07-08-2024 with TA anytime between 9:00 am to 11:00 am.
-TA-Group mapping for Lab-1 can be viewed [here](https://docs.google.com/spreadsheets/d/10gqSMxjziefn0vKXP5e5VJfUdv988R-HLR8cck7sXzo/edit?usp=sharing) here comment
+TA-Group mapping for Lab-1 can be viewed [here](https://docs.google.com/spreadsheets/d/10gqSMxjziefn0vKXP5e5VJfUdv988R-HLR8cck7sXzo/edit?usp=sharing)
+-->

 [Click here to check your attendance](https://iitgoffice-my.sharepoint.com/:x:/g/personal/phrangboklang_iitg_ac_in/EXmQqo6KxGhGiZN8EdS4bMwBBT_FfniVvmJWIIUpBLMw5g?e=WruKRT)